tosinorogun/issues-tracking-board-backend/README.md

-## API Endpoints for Lumatic Issues Tracker
+## API Endpoints for Issues Tracker
 ================================================

 ### The list below are the API Endpoints created for this exercise.